Reinhard Hardegen

 (For the drum-beater Hardegen.
 Well done!
 Good beating.
 Dönitz. )

-Three days later Hardegen received by radio the announcement that he had been decorated with the Knights Cross.
+Three days later Hardegen received a radio message that he had been awarded the Knights Cross.

 Hardegen